null

 Onbuhimo Carriers

-Based on a traditional Japanese way of carrying, Onbuhimo have become an extremely popular type of baby carrier.
-With comfy shoulder straps but no waist band, Onbuhimo are ideal for during pregnancy or for those who prefer not to have a waist band.
-Wearing an Onbuhimo is like a hands-free a piggyback!
+Based on a traditional Japanese way of back carrying, Onbuhimo are unique in that they feature comfy shoulder straps but no waistband.
+Onbuhimo are ideal for use during pregnancy or for those who prefer not to have a waistband for aesthetic or comfort reasons.

 Why choose an Onbuhimo rather than other buckle carrier?